roskelld/myblog/_posts/2019-10-15-selecting-pixels.markdown

 What we did add to the UI highlighter was contextual colour based on the current select mode, which compliments the change to the mouse cursor.

-We reworked the gem from scratch adding more frames of animation, more pixel detail and lighting to help it pop on the screen.
+We reworked the gem sprite from scratch adding more frames of animation, more pixel detail and lighting to help it pop on the screen.

 Finally, there's a new UI element to round off the feedback, which confirms to the user of the price adjustment based on the selected or deselected pixels.
 An animated text element floats upward after the user completes an interaction loop (releases the mouse button), which can be a one or more pixels sequence.